dubiacc/docs/en/hesse/no-valid.md

 Transcript of the talk by Fr.
 Hesse: Is the New Mass Valid?

-# Fr.
-Hesse: Is the New Mass Valid?
+# Is the New Mass Valid?

 This comprehensive talk by Fr.
 Hesse examines the Validity of the New Mass, the 1988 papal document *Ecclesia Dei*, which he systematically demonstrates contains heretical statements about tradition's progressive development and Vatican II's "new" doctrines.